Introduction to superannuation

-It’s important to do your research, because the market is large and funds often change their policies.
-Also, governments sometimes make changes to superannuation regulation, which can affect how different funds operate.
+It’s important to do your research or speak to a financial planner when deciding which fund works for you, because the market is large and funds often change their policies.
+Also,

 What is the superannuation guarantee?

 Most countries have some form of superannuation in place.
-The bedrock of Australia’s superannuation system is the superannuation guarantee, through which employers must contribute an amount equivalent to a percentage of their employee’s ordinary time earnings into their super fund.
-The superannuation guarantee is currently 9.5 per cent of a worker’s wage.
-It is legislated to grow to 10.0 per cent in 2021-22, 10.5 per cent in 2022-23, 11.0 per cent in 2023-24, 11.5 per cent in 2024-25 and 12.0 per cent in 2025-26.
+The bedrock of Australia’s superannuation system is the superannuation guarantee, through which employers must contribute a percentage of their employee’s ordinary time earnings into their super fund.

 You are eligible for the super guarantee if you are: